NermNermNerm/LocalizeFromSource/readme.md

   there's just one word) that aren't clear-cut enough.
 For these cases, particularly api's that you use several times in your app, consider adding a line to the `invariantMethods` list with the fully-qualified-name of the method.
 The package maintains a prefab list of such methods (e.g. `playSound`), but it's far from comprehensive.
-  If you come up with one or more of thse, consider creating a pull request to add them to the stock list.
+  If you come up with one or more of these, consider creating a pull request to add them to the stock list.
 * Logging.
 There's a case to be made to localize the logging, to make it easier for players to read the log, but the cost is that it makes it so that you have a hard time reading the log.
 It also makes it so that the players have a hard time searching forums and so forth for solutions to whatever problem it is that